MarinosKermanos/lc-voting-app/daily-notes.md

-# I will do below to become a entry-level beast at TALL stack by October 2nd, 2022.
+co# I will do below to become a entry-level beast at TALL stack by October 2nd, 2022.

 - I will watch Laracasts at least 1 hour per day.
 I will repeat till I understand what the instructor is doing and why it is necessary.